1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 listening We're Made for Music

 With a cacophony of sound bombarding our ears twenty-four hours a day, how do we make sense of it all?
 Our brains have the ability to categorize and selectively listen to sound.
-We can pick out a trumpet solo against an orchestra, zero in on a conversation across the room or tune a guitar in a noisy room where electronic tuners fail.
-In other words, human brains have the ability to make sense out of seemingly random sounds.
-And that ability uniquely equips humankind for music making.
-We can not only make sense of random sounds, but can create and organize sound as communication.
-Indeed, after the spoken word, music is mankind's most expressive, persistent and universal form of communication.
+Indeed, humans possess an extraordinary ability to discern a trumpet solo amidst an orchestra, pinpoint a conversation across a room, or tune a guitar in a noisy environment where electronic tuners fail.
+In essence, we have the unique capacity to make sense of seemingly random sounds.

 elements What Are Musical Elements?